vatteh/Tetris/README.md

-Learning about the canvas element by implementign the game Tetris in javascript.
+Learning about the canvas element by implementing the game Tetris in javascript.
 Using:
-EaselJS
-TweenJS
-Browserify
-Bower
-Grunt
-Karma test runner with Jasmine test framework